 In February and March 2001, the Board conducted an assessment ballot proceeding pursuant to the requirements of Article XIIID of the California Constitution ("The Taxpayer's Right to Vote on Taxes Act") and the Landscaping and Lighting Act of 1972.
 During this ballot proceeding, property owners in the District were provided with a notice and ballot for the proposed parks assessment ("the Parks Maintenance and Recreation Improvement District" or the "Improvement District").
 A 45-day period was provided for balloting and a public hearing was conducted on March 21st, 2001.
 At the public hearing, all ballots returned within the 45-day balloting period were tabulated.
-It was determined at the public hearing that the assessment ballots submitted in opposition to the proposed assessments (with each ballot weighted by the proportional financial obligation of the property for which ballot was submitted).
-The final balloting result was 58.7% weighted support in favor of the benefit assessments for the Pleasant Valley Recreation and Park District's Park Maintenance and Recreation Improvement District's Park Maintenance and Recreation Improvement District.
+It was determined at the public hearing that the assessment ballots submitted in opposition to the proposed assessments did not exceed the assessment ballots submitted in favor of the assessments (with each ballot weighted by the proportional financial obligation of the property for which ballot was submitted).
+The final balloting result was 58.7% weighted support in favor of the benefit assessments for the Pleasant Valley Recreation and Park District's Park Maintenance and Recreation Improvement District.